And you thought you’ve seen the best that a teppanyaki iron griddle can do, now didn’t you? Well, you ain’t seen nothing yet!

 Well, for one thing, there is no substituting a portable fire pit.
 The teppanyaki outdoor fire pit can help you transform your patio into a cozy place at night in minutes even when temperatures drop to less than 10° Celsius.

-Of course, you can also build an open fire pit in your backyard or patio, but that would be too costly to consider versus the alternative, which is the teppanyaki portable outdoor fire pit.
+Of course, you can also build an open fire pit in your backyard or patio, but that would be too costly to consider versus the alternative, which is the teppanyaki portable outdoor fire pit, which is like the opposite of a built-in grill in our kitchen.

 You could reminisce the old times with your family and friends as you talk by the fire pit, tell jokes to entertain yourselves or plan your strategy for your next volleyball game or something.